thesingharyan/MentiFy-the-mentalGUARDIAN/README.md

-🧠 Mentify AI — Mental Wellness Assistant
+🧠 MentiFy - thementalGUARDIAN

-Mentify AI is an intelligent mental wellness web application that uses a fine-tuned DistilBERT model along with Google Gemini LLM to analyze user emotions and provide personalized mental health insights.
+Mentify is an intelligent mental wellness web application that uses a fine-tuned DistilBERT model along with Google Gemini LLM to analyze user emotions and provide personalized mental health insights.

 It collects user responses through guided questions and a short MCQ-based test, predicts mental health conditions using AI, and generates deeper suggestions using LLM-based reasoning.